 - Fused Deposition Modelling (FDM) or also called fused filament fabrication (FFF)

-Applications of medical devices
+3D-Printed medical devices

 Below are examples of product types we could print, but surprise us with your new developments!